Skip to content

 What the Next Generation of Mobile Networks, 6G, Will Bring

-6G, the successor to 5G, is expected to launch in Europe in 2030.
+6G, the successor to 5G, is set to launch in Europe in 2030.

 Share article

-Germany is still working on expanding 5G to make the fast mobile standard available nationwide.
-However, 6G, its successor, is already on the horizon.
+Germany is still busy expanding 5G to make the fast mobile standard available nationwide.
+However, 6G is already on the horizon as its successor.
 The abbreviation stands for the sixth generation of mobile technology and is expected to be available around 2030.
-Compared to 5G, 6G will offer significantly higher data rates—over 100 times faster—enable extremely low latency, and aim for nearly seamless network coverage.
+Compared to 5G, 6G will offer significantly higher data rates–over 100 times faster–enable extremely low latency, and aim for nearly seamless network coverage.
 TECHBOOK reveals what you should know about 6G now.

 What Makes 6G So Special?